Official Essay Topics for the CBEST

 You conclusion must restate your position and include a convincing reason or impressive statement.
 For example, you may conclude like this: "As we get older, we therefore, need personal heroes...as they will help us find our silver linings."

-In general, while writing on CBEST essay topics that support or refute arguments, you must stick to your stance throughout the essay.
+In general, while writing the practice essays that support or refute arguments, you must stick to your stance throughout the essay.
 Apart from this, the supporting reasons and evidence must be presented in a rational and step-by-step manner that builds up a convincing argument and must not be presented in a haphazard or confusing fashion.

 "Most students have had some type of difficulty in one course or another.
 Difficulties stem from various sources, such as teacher-student conflicts or lack of interest in the subject field.
 In an essay to be read by an audience of educated adults, identify one class in which you faced a difficulty either as a student or as a teacher, describe the difficulty, and explain how you handled the situation."